IIIF/website/source/event/2023/naples/annual_conference_travel_scholarship.md

     * A description of financial need (e.g., no professional development funds at your institution, or no travel funding, etc.)
 - A current resume or CV

-The application deadline is Tuesday, April 5, 2022.
-Applicants will be notified by Tuesday, April 19, 2022.
+The application deadline is February 28, 2023.
+Applicants will be notified by Tuesday, March 15, 2023.

 If you have any questions, please contact <staff@iiif.io>